awsdocs/aws-proton-administrator-guide/doc_source/ag-wrap-up.md

 ## Environment template bundle wrap up<a name="environment-wrap-up"></a>

 There are two types of environment template bundles that you create for AWS Proton\.
-+ To create an environment template bundle for a *standard* environment template, organize the schema, infrastructure template files and manifest file in directories as shown in the following environment template bundle directory structure\.
++ To create an environment template bundle for a *standard* environment template, organize the schema, infrastructure as code \(IaC\) files and manifest file in directories as shown in the following environment template bundle directory structure\.
 + To create an environment template bundle for a *customer managed* environment template, provide only the schema file and directory\. *Don't* include the infrastructure directory and files\.
 AWS Proton throws an error if the infrastructure directory and files are included\.

 For more information, see [Register and publish templates](template-create.md)\.